MatthewYong/saitama-dainingu/README.md

 - Contact form
     1. Go to the landing page
-    2. Click on the 'Send' button and verify that empty fields needs to be filled
+    2. Click on the 'Send' button and verify that empty fields need to be filled
     3. Fill in the form and click on the 'Send' button
     4. Verify that a new page will be opened and that the page will scroll down to the contact section
     5. Verify that step 2-4 will work on the about and the gallery page